menu

 The overall crime rate in Hermosa is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, Hermosa doesn't have a public transportation system that people use for their commute.
+Hermosa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Hermosa in 2022 was $31,746, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $126,984 for a family of four.
+The per capita income in Hermosa in 2022 was $37,019, which is middle income relative to South Dakota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $148,076 for a family of four.
 However, Hermosa contains both very wealthy and poor people as well.

-Hermosa is a very ethnically-diverse town.
+Hermosa is a somewhat ethnically-diverse town.
 The people who call Hermosa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hermosa residents report their race to be White, followed by Native American.
-Hermosa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.06% of the town’s residents.
-Important ancestries of people in Hermosa include German, Irish, Norwegian, English, and Czech.
+Important ancestries of people in Hermosa include German, Irish, English, Norwegian, and Scandinavian.

 The most common language spoken in Hermosa is English.
 Other important languages spoken here include Spanish and Italian.